-- Improve lighting with recessed fixtures in common areas and hallways.
+- Improved lighting with recessed fixtures in common areas and hallways.

 - Lever handles on doors and windows.

-- Lower light switches and thermostats; raise outlets.
+- Lower light switches and thermostats; raised outlets.

-- Planning for future elevator, by stacking closets.
+- Planning for a future elevator by stacking closets.

 - Adding blocking in walls for future chair lift at stairs.